animatlabs/animatlabs.github.io/_posts/2022-04-02-ef-core-managing-configurations-migrations.md

 ### Data Setup

-Now, comes the twist from the general practices we follow and the most crucial part in creating a clean data access layer, i.e. managing it all in a multiple projects.
+Now, comes the twist from the general practices we follow and the most crucial part in creating a clean data access layer, i.e. managing it all in multiple projects.
 So, what I am going to do is set up not one but two setup projects, one for `Development` and the other for `Release`.
 Both of them could possibly maintain different versioning strategies, number of releases, etc. based on the requirements.
-But before we continue, lets look at the dependencies required for setting up the projects, again the latest packages available as of right now.
+But before we continue, let's look at the dependencies required for setting up the projects, again the latest packages available as of right now.

 - Microsoft.EntityFrameworkCore.Design (6.0.1)
 - Microsoft.EntityFrameworkCore.SqlServer (6.0.1 - Optional, as we would need to refer DataAccess project which already has it)